 Thurber was partially blinded by a childhood accident – his brother William shot an arrow at him.
 When he was unable to participate in games and sports with other children, he developed a rich fantasy life, which found its outlet in his writings.

-In 1926 Thurber went to New York City.
-For a period he worked as a reporter for the
+In 1926 Thurber moved to New York City.
+For a period he employed as a reporter at the

 Evening Post, and then joined Harold Ross's newly established The New Yorker,

 where he found his clear, concise prose style.
 "Everybody thinks he